Film/Television Production

 Credits 3

-This class is a hands-on production course that builds skills, and applies the knowledge of on-location studio and control room procedures for video production, beginning with routine exercises.
-Emphasis is on the application of concepts, tools and techniques essential for the student to complete a video production from the initial concept of a program to its delivery to a client/distributor/end-user in a simulated market environment.
+This class is a hands-on production course that builds skills and applies the knowledge of on- location studio and control room procedures for video production, beginning with routine exercises.
+Emphasis is on the application of concepts, tools and techniques essential for students to complete a video production from the initial concept of a program to its delivery to a client/distributor/end-user in a simulated market environment.
 Students are taught to produce a live program for broadcast including the internet.
-Laboratory and lab fee are required.
-(Previously CO 346).

 FT 350: Production Management